antD97/RestrictedRockets/readme.md

 [Video Demo](https://www.youtube.com/watch?v=W3TiHul3lkM) |
 [Downloads](https://github.com/antD97/RestrictedRockets/releases)

-Restricted Rockets is a simple datapack that restricts how many rockets players can use while flying with an elytra before having to land again.
+Restricted Rockets is a [Minecraft](https://www.minecraft.net/) datapack that restricts how many rockets players can use while flying with an elytra before having to land again.
 Once a player uses more than the maximum amount of rockets, their elytra will temporarily break.
 Once the player either lands or is still in water, the elytra will return to its previous state.
 Players can also land or be still in water before they reach the maximum rockets to reset their flight preemptively.

 How this affects gameplay:
 - Incentivizes more creative methods of transportation that require infrastructure